uwescience/myria-website/projects.markdown

 * [From Theory to Practice: Efficient Join Query Evaluation in a Parallel Database System](https://homes.cs.washington.edu/~chushumo/files/sigmod_15_join.pdf).
 Shumo Chu, Magda Balazinska and Dan Suciu *SIGMOD 2015*

+Gaussian Mixture Modeling (GMM) is a common type of analysis applied to increasingly large datasets.
+In working with scientists at the University of Washington, we encounter use case for GMM in astronomy.
+We implement this algorithm in the Myria shared-nothing relational data management system, which performs the computation in memory.
+We study resulting memory utilization challenges and implement several optimizations that yield an efficient and scalable solution.
+Empirical evaluations on large astronomy and oceanography datasets confirm that our Myria approach scales well and performs up to an order of magnitude faster than Hadoop.

+*[Gaussian Mixture Models Use-Case: In-Memory Analysis with Myria](http://homes.cs.washington.edu/~maas/papers/maas-myriagmm.pdf).
+Ryan Maas, Jeremy Hyrkas, Olivia Grace Telford, Magdalena Balazinska, Andrew Connolly, and Bill Howe. *IMDM 2015 (at VLDB)*

 ## Query profiling and visualization

 We developed a tool to interactively explore query execution.
 This allows users to profile and debug queries.